umbraco/UmbracoDocs/14/umbraco-cms/tutorials/starter-kit/lessons/2-add-a-blog-post-publication-date/part-2.md

     * Remember to publish your changes!
     * As this field is flagged as Mandatory you now can't save a post without it.

-3. Go to the **Settings** section
+3. Go to the **Settings** section.
-4. Expand **Templates**, and *Master*, then click on *Blogpost*.
+4. Expand the **Templates** folder.
+5. Navigate to the *Blogpost* template.

     * This is the template that is rendering the full page view of a blog post

-5. Find the element with the `blogpost-date` class and change it to use a nicely formatted Publication Date, i.e.:
+6. Find the element with the `blogpost-date` class and change it to use a nicely formatted Publication Date, i.e.:

     ```html
     <small class="blogpost-date">@Model.PublicationDate.ToLongDateString()</small>
     ```

-6. *Save* the Template - a confirmation message should appear confirming that the Template was saved.
+7. Click **Save** to save the template.
+A confirmation message appears confirming the Template is saved.
-7. View the blog post page in the browser (find the page in the Content tree, then select the link on the Info tab).
+8. View the blog post page in the browser.
+Navigate to the page in the **Content** tree and select the link on the **Info** tab.